 Like many other states, Wyoming gives non-resident hunters the option to purchase preference points to get a better shot at a preferred hunt.
 You can purchase a preference point only from July 1 - November 2.
 Preference points are a way for hunters to improve their odds of eventually drawing a license in a hard-to-draw hunt area.
 To get the best use of your preference points, check out the application strategies.
 Click here to find out more information or apply for preference points.

 The preference point system is designed to improve an applicant’s odds of eventually drawing a high demand license in Wyoming.
 Seventy-five percent (75%) of available licenses in each hunt area and license type are allocated to the preference point drawing.
 Applicants with the highest preference point ranking will receive priority in the preference point drawing.
 The remaining twenty-five percent (25%) of available licenses will be allocated in a random drawing regardless of preference points.
 The random drawing is intended to provide everyone who applies a chance of drawing a license, regardless of their preference point total.
 Preference points will be required to draw elk and moose tags in the units we hunt unless you get lucky in the random draw.
-Deer and antelope tags can be drawn with zero points but we recommend purchasing one as cheap insurance prior to application.
+Deer and antelope tags can be drawn with one point.